OraMUC/table-api-generator/README.md

-  p_audit_column_mappings       IN VARCHAR2 DEFAULT NULL,                                     -- If not null, the provided comma separated column names are excluded and populated by the API (you don't need a trigger for update_by, update_on...) p_audit_user_expression       IN VARCHAR2 DEFAULT om_tapigen.c_audit_user_expression,       -- You can overwrite here the expression to determine the user which created or updated the row (see also the parameter docs...) p_enable_custom_defaults      IN BOOLEAN DEFAULT om_tapigen.c_false_enable_custom_defaults, -- If true, additional methods are created (mainly for testing and dummy data creation, see full parameter descriptions) p_custom_default_values       IN xmltype DEFAULT NULL                                     , -- Custom values in XML format for the previous option, if the generator provided defaults are not ok p_enable_bulk_methods         IN BOOLEAN DEFAULT om_tapigen.c_true_enable_bulk_methods      -- If true, additional CRUD methods are created for bulk processing (read_rows, create_rows, update_rows, delete_rows)
+  p_audit_column_mappings       IN VARCHAR2 DEFAULT NULL,                                     -- If not null, the provided comma separated column names are excluded and populated by the API (you don't need a trigger for update_by, update_on...) p_audit_user_expression       IN VARCHAR2 DEFAULT om_tapigen.c_audit_user_expression,       -- You can overwrite here the expression to determine the user which created or updated the row (see also the parameter docs...) p_enable_custom_defaults      IN BOOLEAN DEFAULT om_tapigen.c_false_enable_custom_defaults, -- If true, additional methods are created (mainly for testing and dummy data creation, see full parameter descriptions) p_custom_default_values       IN xmltype DEFAULT NULL                                       -- Custom values in XML format for the previous option, if the generator provided defaults are not ok
 );
 ```